-FCC urges Apple to enable non-existant FM radios in iPhones
+FCC urges Apple to enable nonexistent FM radios in iPhones

 - 6:09 am

-FCC urges Apple to enable non-existant FM radios in iPhones
+FCC urges Apple to enable nonexistent FM radios in iPhones

-The hurricane season have left a trail of destructing across wide parts American states and its territories this year.
+The hurricane season has left a trail of destruction across wide parts of the U.S. and its territories this year.
 In Puerto Rico, most people are still without basic necessities like power or clean drinking water.
 To help with people’s access to information, the FCC yesterday pleaded with Apple to enable its FM chips in its iPhones so more people could access information broadcast over the radio on the island.
 In a statement, FCC chairman Ajit Pai said:

 In recent years, I have repeatedly called on the wireless industry to activate the FM chips that are already installed in almost all smartphones sold in the United States.
 And I’ve specifically pointed out the public safety benefits of doing so.
 In fact, in my first public speech after I became Chairman, I observed that ‘[y]ou could make a case for activating chips on public safety grounds alone.’
 When wireless networks go down during a natural disaster, smartphones with activated FM chips can allow Americans to get vital access to life-saving information.
 I applaud those companies that have done the right thing by activating the FM chips in their phones.